3 Legal Contract Management Pitfalls (& How to Avoid Them)

 Pitfall 3: Failing to monitor key dates and other milestones

 The problem: The success of any contract lies in an organization’s ability to stay on top of key dates and other milestones.
 Without an efficient way to stay on top of the timelines set out within a contract – whether for deliverables or renewals or some other aspect – these can take unprepared stakeholders by surprise.
-Whether the result is missing out on perks such as early renewal discounts or not leaving enough time for a full review of the effectiveness of the original agreement to inform renegotiations, such inefficiencies can be costly.
+Whether the result is missing out on perks such as early renewal discounts or not leaving enough time for a full review of the effectiveness of the original agreement to inform renegotiations, or a breach of contract, such inefficiencies can be costly.

 The fix: Define a plan for monitoring the effectiveness of your contract at the outset: liaise with all stakeholders to determine which metrics to monitor (for example, did the turnaround time for deliverables meet internal needs?
 If not, you’ll need to consider negotiating changes before you get locked into the same terms) and determine which milestones will require attention through the contract period and when.
-The next step is finding an efficient system for tracking these dates; a contract management system that offers milestone alerts and customizable reporting features can make these tasks less onerous.
+The next step is finding an efficient system for tracking these dates; a contract management system with a contract repository that offers milestone alerts and customizable reporting features can make these tasks less onerous.